 The no-go alternative will result in no further development, which will mean that there will be no impact on the environment.
-The 'status quo' will persist and the site will remain as is, transformed and disturbed.
-Although this no-go option will not result in potential negative environmental impacts, the potential socioeconomic benefits from implementing the activity would not be achieved / realized.
-As per the Botanical Assessment, the no-go alternative will result in a slow degradation of the site due to the surrounding land uses, namely agricultural activities.
+The 'status quo' will persist and the site will remain as is, transformed, and disturbed.
+Although this no-go option will not result in potential negative environmental impacts, the potential socio-economic benefits from implementing the activity would not be achieved/realized.
+As per the Botanical Assessment, the no-go alternative will result in a slow degradation of the site due to the surrounding land uses namely agricultural activities which directly and indirectly impact biotic factors.
+More example, faunal diversity changes through space and time and is directly influenced by anthropogenic activities.
+Such activities include the transformation of land (Chapin et al., 2000).
+Direct impacts are typically associated with urban expansion, leading to land cover changes (and consequent loss of natural areas) and edge effects, whereas indirect impacts include impacts associated with the generation of waste and its management (McDonald et al., 2020).
+Edge effects have diverse impacts on biodiversity and ecological functioning (Razafindratsima et al., 2018).
+Such effects contribute to a disturbance factor, which is likely to have driven most wild animals away from the proposed site for development.
+As the site is currently under intensive agriculture, these activities are likely to persist should the no-go alternative be 'implemented'.